Billing Logic¶

 "host":"Singapore_test1","project":"Guance_oversea"

-Similarly, to calculate all metrics' time series within the current workspace, sum up the number of time series actually counted.
+Similarly, to calculate all metrics' time series within the current workspace, simply sum up the number of time series actually counted.

 Billing Item Statistics